Do Pros Use Graphite or Steel Shafts? It Depends Which Club (2022)

 Do Pros Use Graphite or Steel Shafts In Their Drivers?

-When former USPGA champion Jimmy Walker decided to use a steel True Temper Dynamic Gold Tour Issue X100 shaft in his Titleist TS3 driver and 3-wood at the 2020 Charles Schwab Challenge he caused a bit of a stir.
+When former USPGA champion Jimmy Walker decided to use a steel True Temper Dynamic Gold Tour Issue X100 shaft in his Titleist TS3 driver at the 2020 Charles Schwab Challenge he caused a bit of a stir.

 Now you wouldn’t think such a decision would result in any sort of reaction but the reason it got a fair bit of attention was for the simple reason that when it comes to the choice of shafts in their driver the pros are in total agreement.

-Our analysis of the top 100 players on the PGA Tour showed that all of them choose to use graphite shafts in their drivers and indeed according to Golf.com every PGA Tour player has used a graphite shaft in his driver during competition since 2014.
+Our analysis of the top 100 players on the PGA Tour in 2023 showed that all of them choose to use graphite shafts in their drivers and indeed according to Golf.com every PGA Tour player has used a graphite shaft in his driver during competition since 2014.

 So when it comes to whether the pros use graphite or steel shafts in their drivers the answer is very clear cut and the reasons for this are as follows.